Mariana Ximenes

 Mariana Ximenes do Prado Nuzzi (/pt-br/; born 26 April 1981) is a Brazilian actress.
 Her first role was in the telenovela Fascinação in 1998 where she portrayed the role of Emília Gouveia.
 In the same year she played the role of Ruth Stern in the film Caminho dos Sonhos.
 In 2000, she played in Uga-Uga portraying "Bionda".
 This role rise to prominence as she became widely known in Brazil and internationally.
 Later in 2001, she offered her services in the Portuguese voice over translation in the Canadian/Chinese animated series Braceface, for the character Sharon Spitz.
 She later played the protagonist in Cobras & Lagartos in 2006 and Lara in A Favorita, later in 2008.
 In 2010, she portrayed her first villainous role in the critically acclaimed telenovela Passione.
 Since 2010 she has appeared in several telenovelas, television series, films and theatre performances.
-In 2016, she starred the successor of Totalmente Demais, Haja Coração, together with Malvino Salvador.

-Mariana Ximenes has also earned several accolades throughout her acting career such as: Melhores do Ano, Troféu Impresa, Festival de Gramado, Festival do Recife, Prêmio Contigo among others.
+Mariana Ximenes has also earned several accolades throughout her acting career such as: Melhores do Ano, Grande Otelo, Troféu Impresa, Festival de Gramado, Festival do Recife, Prêmio Contigo among others.